shrilakshmi-21/Linear-Integrated-Circuit-/Differential_Amplifier.md

 <img width="1470" alt="Screenshot 2025-03-05 at 10 29 26 PM" src="https://github.com/user-attachments/assets/5f48ea23-b16b-477d-8f64-5508d6220d50" />
 * It is observed that the low frequency response of amplifier is absent and the width of the bandwidth is increased.
 3dB bandwidth= 15.05dB-3dB=12.05dB=3.79Ghz.

+# CIRCUIT 2
+  ### Replacing the source resistance with current source:

+# DC ANALYSIS
+* For the same design, replace the sourc resistor with a current source and give the Iss value to the current source.
+* Check for the operating point.
+* Observe if the obtained value matches with the previous one for the same length and width.

+Obtained values:
+* Vout=1.1V
+* Vp=0.4V
+* Id1=Id2=0.25mA

+# TRANSIENT ANALYSIS:
+* Follow the same procedure as in the circuit 1 and observe the gain.

+The gain obtained is same as the circuit 1.

+# AC ANALYSIS:
+* 3dB bandwidth=
+* It is observed that the bandwidth has been increased when compared to the circuit 1.

+# CIRCUIT 3
+### Replacing the current source with a NMOS: